 1. Theft and loss

 The more the valuable stuff students bring to school, the more the chance of theft.
 Kids losing expensive devices at school don’t bode well with the parents.
+Though BYOD can help bring down tuition costs it is still costly for the parent to buy and maintain a device for their kid.

 2. Overloading the network

 Many students will bring more than one device.
 Connecting all of them to the school Wi-Fi may weigh down the network.
+The schools will always have a hard time managing their networks as there will be a lot of devices connected simultaneously.
+Providing a stable connection to all the users every day will never be an easy task.

 It is easier to get distracted while working on a BYOD device.
 As there are fewer restrictions, students might end up playing games or browsing.
+The misuse of technology by students has greatly increased in the past few years, the students have so much power at their fingertips at such a young age.
+Social media and targeted ads can affect students in a very negative way.

 5. Apps availability

 The dedicated learning apps may not support all platforms and thus not necessarily be available for all the devices students bring to school.
+Availability issues can easily be solved these days but still a con, nonetheless.

 Despite these challenges, it’s worth every bit going BYOD.
 Not because it’s in trend but because it helps prepare our students and teachers for the future, one of endless knowledge and possibilities.